Introduction to Market Maker

 Below are mentioned the advantages and disadvantages:

 - Investor Confidence: The presence of market makers brink investor confidence because that implies that the securities are worth investing in.
-Market makers have the expertise of analyzing securities from an angle that smaller investors can’t and therefore their activities act as a barometer for the securities in the market.
+Market makers have the expertise of analyzing securities from an angle that smaller investors can’t; their activities act as a barometer for the securities in the market.

-- Security Availability: Depositors make available securities that are not otherwise available to the investors and therefore they make investing in such securities easier and safer because they act as custodians and therefore help the investor in getting the exposures they desire.
+- Security Availability: Depositors make available securities unavailable to investors, making investing in such securities easier and safer because they act as custodians and help the investor get the desired exposures.

 Following are the disadvantages are given below:

-- Conflict of Interest: Most times, the market makers function as brokers and dealers, this leads to a conflict of interest because as a broker they are supposed to get the clients the best execution while as dealers, they become the counterparties and therefore trade for profit.
-Creating such a divide within the organization is not an easy task and therefore the investor need to be cautious.
+- Conflict of Interest: Most times, the market makers function as brokers and dealers; this leads to a conflict of interest because as a broker, they are supposed to get the clients the best execution, while as dealers, they become the counterparties and therefore trade for profit.
+Creating such a divide within the organization is difficult; therefore, investors must be cautious.

-- Impact Market Integrity: Market makers deal in a large number of securities and therefore have the power to influence the price in the market and therefore their actions might impact the integrity of capital markets.
-Their actions may attract herding behavior in the investors and therefore such practices might not be good for the health of the market and investing as a whole.
+- Impact Market Integrity: Market makers deal in a large number of securities and therefore have the power to influence the price in the market.
+Therefore, their actions might impact the integrity of capital markets.
+Their actions may attract herding behavior in the investors, and consequently, such practices might not be suitable for the health of the market and investing.

-Therefore we know that there are different types of market makers who fulfil different roles in the financial markets from acting as intermediary to the counterparty to advisors and so on.
-They help in creating liquidity, availability, volume in the market and make the markets run efficiently and seamlessly.
-They earn from fee or spread.
+Therefore we know that there are different types of market makers who fulfill different roles in the financial markets, from acting as intermediaries to the counterparty to advisors and so on.
+They help create liquidity, availability, and volume in the market and make it run efficiently and seamlessly.
+They earn from fees or spread.